mftenergy/git-course/slidedeck/slides.md

 <v-switch>
 <template #1>
 A Pull-Request is the process of raising awareness about a merge from a branch to a target branch, such as a feature branch to main. <br>
-The Pull-Request facilitates things like dicsussions, change requests to edits, diff views, approvals etc - more on this later.
+The Pull-Request facilitates things like discussions, change requests to edits, diff views, approvals etc - more on this later.

-But most importantly it faciliates what happens when a Pull-Request is completed
+But most importantly it facilitates what happens when a Pull-Request is completed
 </template>

 <template #2>
 There exists different methods of completing a Pull-Request;

-1. No fast-foward
+1. No fast-forward
 1. Fast-forward
 1. Squash commit
-1. Rebase with fast-foward or merge commit
+1. Rebase with fast-forward or merge commit

 </template>